The Voice of Job Seekers

 6. WOW employers with your use of video

-Video can help you reach employers in many ways, and you can optimize its use on Facebook (Facebook Live) and Instagram (Instagram Stories).
-Recruiters and employers actively use both, and there is a growing use of Instagram by showing their culture and employees as brand ambassadors.
-In addition to using YouTube, Zoom, a video software for video conferences and online meetings, can be a tool to create value for an audience of industry peers and colleagues.
-All of this can transfer to interviewing for jobs with companies that use it in the first part of their interview process.
+Video can help you reach employers in many ways, and you can optimize its use on LinkedIn Live and Instagram Stories.
+Recruiters and employers actively use both, and there is a growing use of Instagram to show their culture and employees as brand ambassadors.

 7. WOW employers by extending your resume to the web

-Consider this advice an opportunity to make it easy and insightful for employers to find you, and at times, discover you before you know they are looking.
+Consider this advice an opportunity to make it easy and insightful for employers to find you and, at times, discover you before you know they are looking.

 About Mark Anthony Dyson